Published On: January 24, 2023

 It’s normal to have relapses during the binge eating disorder recovery process.
 A binge eating episode doesn’t mean you’ve failed, and it doesn’t mean you should give up.
 Instead, work to create a relapse prevention plan so you can reduce the risk of binging in the future.

 Even if you’ve made significant progress in your recovery, you should strongly consider working with a therapist.
-Therapy can provide support and help you work through the issues that are contributing to your binge eating.
+Therapy can provide support and help you work through the issues that are associated with this common eating disorder.
 Not only can a therapist treat your binging, but they can treat other issues that are impacting your mental health.

 Recovering from an eating disorder isn’t something people have to go through alone.
 At Talkspace, you can get support from a licensed mental health professional.
 Talkspace is an online therapy platform that makes getting help easy, affordable, and best of all, convenient.
 You can get connected with a therapist to better understand your binge eating disorder diagnosis.
 It isn’t always easy to seek help, but binge eating disorder treatment can help you take back control of your life.